[Back To Doodoo Voodoo

 should know what your options are before deciding that our way is

-which I do not deem appropriate for many people's needs.)
+that I do not deem appropriate for many people's needs.
 There are

 unscrupulous people in this industry, some of whom have been sued

 and some of whom have paid VERY large fines to the government.
 Some